Krus5li/LIS500-Final/README.md

 # This is our LIS500 Project

 ## Jessica Xu:
--Find new hosting service\n
+-Find new hosting service

 -Start creating landing page and questionare pages

 ## Kenneth Rusli:
--Start creating a database\n
+-Start creating a database

 -Help with creating landing page or analysis page (if completed with database)